mherrmann/helium/README.md

 ## Getting started

-All you need to get started with Helium is Python 3 and Chrome or Firefox.
+To get started with Helium, all you need is Python 3 and Chrome or Firefox.

 If you already know Python, then the following command should get you started: